jez/blog/README.markdown

 # An Octopress Blog by Jake Zimmerman
 For the source of the blog, you're in the right place: the master branch.

 For the compiled HTML, check the `gh-pages` branch of this repo.

-To view the blog live, check [here](http://blog.zimmerman.io).
+To view the blog live, check [here](https://blog.zimmerman.io).

 ## What is Octopress?
 Octopress is a "blogging framework for hackers."
-For more information, check out their [site][octoweb] or their [code][octocode]
+For more information, check out their [site][octoweb] or their [code][octocode].
 [octoweb]: <//octopress.org>
 [octocode]: <https://github.com/imathis/octopress>